Aortic Dissection Treatment & Management

 • Gel-coated Carbo-Seal Ascending Aortic Prosthesis (Sulzer CarboMedics)

-The operative mortality rate with ascending aortic dissection is usually less than 10%.
+The operative mortality with ascending aortic dissection is usually less than 10%.
 Serious complications are rare.

 Dissections involving the arch are more complicated than those involving only the ascending aorta because the innominate, carotid, and subclavian vessels branch from the arch.
 Deep hypothermic arrest is usually required.
-If the arrest time is less than 45 minutes, the rate of CNS complications is less than 10%.
+If the arrest time is less than 45 minutes, the rate of central nervous system (CNS) complications is lower than 10%.
 Retrograde cerebral perfusion may improve the protection of the CNS during the arrest period.

 Postoperative complications for extensive disease involving the thoracoabdominal aorta include myocardial infarction, respiratory failure, renal failure, stroke, and paraparesis or paraplegia.
 The use of adjunct procedures has decreased the frequency of procedure-related spinal cord injury during descending aorta and thoracoabdominal surgeries.
 These include the following: